 Stratford International Station is located in East London and has four platforms: two for international services (platforms 1 and 4) and two for high-speed domestic services (platforms 2 and 3).
-Platforms are located below ground level and reached by escalators and lifts.
+Platforms are located in an open cutting below ground level and reached by escalators, stairs and lifts.